asyncvlsi/tracelib/README.md

   * `dl` is the path to the shared object library.
 If omitted, the default name is used, which is `libtrace_<prefix>.so`.
 If the library was built as an ACT support library, the `$ACT_HOME/lib/` directory is checked for the library as well.
   * If successful, a pointer to the trace file API is returned that is used to create a trace file.

+A shared object library must provide a complete set of functions for either a reader or a writer (ideally both).
+The file `template.c` has a dummy template with blank functions that are named correctly.
+A trace file format library has to provide implementations of those API functions.

 ### Writer API

 * `act_trace_t *act_trace_create (act_extern_trace_func_t *, const char *name, float stop_time, float ts, int mode)`